Common Ground

 The goal is to have all teammates together and available for each other for at least 6 hours/day.

-It’s implicitly understood that if you start working later than 9:00, you need to compensate by leaving later to accomplish your daily hourly commitment as this matches the commitment with our clients.
-But if you start before 9:00, it’s also understood that you can leave earlier.
+It’s implicitly understood that if an individual starts working after 9:00, they must compensate by leaving later to accomplish their daily hourly commitment, which matches the commitment with the clients.
+Alternatively, if an individual starts before 9:00, it’s also understood that they can leave earlier.

 Trust & Fairness

-We entrust our team to provide the expected amount of work and to remain effective.
+The team is entrusted to provide the expected amount of work and to remain effective.
 Everyone must play by the rules to avoid frictions and conflicts.

 If someone doesn’t “pull their own weight” and deliver their fair share of work, their teammates will have to pick up the slack.

-At the same time, not providing fast enough when a client needs us will lead to dissatisfaction.
+At the same time, not providing fast enough when required by a client can result in dissatisfaction.
 In the worst of cases, it could even lead to the loss of a client.

 Etiquette

-Be mindful of our clients and colleagues.
-Always be courteous with them as if we were at the office.
-For example, it is expected that you will always take online meetings with your webcam turned on in a quiet environment.
+Be mindful of both clients and colleagues.
+Always be courteous, similar to how it would be in an office setting.
+For example, individuals are expected to always take online meetings with their webcam turned on in a quiet environment.

 Food